Shengjie-Cao/Shengjie-Cao.github.io/_news/graduation_THU.md

 related_posts: false
 ---

-Graduated from Tsinghua University and achieved Bachelor's degree in Electronics Engineering.
+Graduated from Tsinghua University and received Bachelor's degree in Electronics Engineering.